Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Season Stats

-- Aiyuk has put up 56 catches for 826 yards and five touchdowns this year.
-He has been targeted 84 times and averages 48.6 receiving yards.
+- Aiyuk's stat line this year features 56 catches for 826 yards and five touchdowns.
+He puts up 48.6 yards per game, and has been targeted 84 times.

-- So far this season, 16.3% of the 514 passes thrown by his team have gone Aiyuk's way.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Cowboys.